hanyu1774/random-crypto-password-generator/README.md

 ## Checking out byte allocations and binary sizes

 I don't intend to sound misleading.
-There are some weird things going on under the hood in .NET which I don't fully understand.
+There are some weird things going on under the hood in .NET which I don't fully understand yet.

 I made this same project in C++ and Rust.
 Their compiled binary sizes were very small:
 * C++: 220 KB (Linux)